akvo/akvo-reporting/Documentation/tutorials/crosstab_with_params.md

 ![Screenshot][500]

+### Survey field dynamic label

 We want the label for the chosen survey field to be shown in the table header.
 Delete the lower static text field in the left hand column named column2:

 ![Screenshot][510]

-From the palette drag a Dynamic Text widget to theempty spot where the column2 label used to be:
+From the palette drag a Dynamic Text widget to the empty spot where the column2 label used to be:

 ![Screenshot][515]